-Transfer Programs: Transfer programs are programs of study which provide the first two years of course work toward the completion of a baccalaureate degree at a four-year institution.
-Transfer programs lead to the Associate of Arts (AA) degree.
-Students in transfer programs follow the Core Curriculum established by the Board of Regents of the University System of Georgia.
+Transfer Pathways: Transfer Pathways provide the first two years of course work toward the completion of a baccalaureate degree at a four-year institution.
+Transfer pathways lead to the Associate of Arts (AA) degree.
+Students in transfer pathways follow the Core Curriculum established by the Board of Regents of the University System of Georgia.
 The Core Curriculum is designed to facilitate the transfer of credit among the schools within the University System.
 The Core consists of 60 hours:

-Area A 9 hours in Basic Skills (English and Mathematics) Area B 4 hours of Institutional Option courses Area C 6 hours Humanities and Fine Arts Area D 11-12 hours Science, Mathematics and Technology Area E 12 hours Social Sciences Area F 18 hours of courses related to the student's individual program of study.
+Area A 9 hours in Basic Skills (English and Mathematics) Area B 4 hours of Institutional Option courses Area C 6 hours Humanities and Fine Arts Area D 11-12 hours Science, Mathematics and Technology Area E 12 hours Social Sciences Area F 18 hours of courses related to the student's individual intended program of study after transfer.